By letting employees guide charitable efforts, the winning companies create high levels of commitment and pride among their teams.

 About Great Place to Work®

 Great Place to Work® is the global authority on high-trust, high-performance workplace cultures.
-Through proprietary assessment tools, advisory services and certification programs, including Best Workplaces lists and workplace reviews, Great Place to Work® provides the benchmarks, framework and expertise needed to create, sustain and recognize outstanding workplace cultures.
+Through proprietary assessment tools, advisory services and certification programs, including Best Workplaces lists and workplace reviews, Great Place to Work® provides the benchmarking, framework and expertise needed to create, sustain and recognize outstanding workplace cultures.
 In the United States, Great Place to Work® produces the annual Fortune "100 Best Companies to Work For®" list and a series of Great Place to Work® Best Workplaces lists, including lists for Millennials, Women, Diversity, Small and Medium Companies and over a half dozen different industries.